-Midway Gold compiled and integrated all the project data into Gocad (version 2.0.8) 3D pattern recognition software to support 3D exploration modeling and targeting.
+In the past, the Midway database had been only partially compiled into 2D GIS and was combined with conventional paper cross sections and maps at various scales to consider results and derive targets.
+Midway Gold compiled and integrated all the project data into Gocad (version 2.0.8) 3D pattern recognition software o support 3D exploration modeling and targeting.
 3D geologic contact surfaces, correlations, gold modeling and inspection of inverted geophysics were the basis of the modeling.
 Surpac software was used to design the exploration decline and complete part of the detailed vein orientation assessment.
 Surface geochemical data is minimal due to the pediment setting.
 Drill holes were typically analyzed for only Au and Ag.
 Results from an orientation soil gas survey were incorporated in the targeting.